 - Virus Bulletin (virusbulletin.com)

 - Don’t invite ransomware in and avoid entertaining any suspicious activities.
 Don’t click malicious links, don’t open suspicious attachments, and don’t install suspicious software.
 On mobile devices, install apps only from the official app stores (Apple App Store, Google Play Store, Amazon Appstore).
 On computers, use the official app stores whenever possible (Mac App Store, Microsoft Store), and download software only from trusted websites.
 As much as possible, you must avoid any unauthorized access since it’s the most common way hackers gain control of your device.

 - Stay updated.
 Set your devices and software to update automatically.
 When an update requires you to do something, such as approve the update or restart a program or the device, do it as soon as you can.
 Regularly manually update devices and software that can’t be automatically updated.

 - Back up regularly.
 Use online and/or offline backups for all important devices.

-- Use anti-malware that stops ransomware.
-Use what’s included in your operating system, or use third-party anti-malware.
+- Use anti-malware that stops ransomware and minimize any unauthorized access.
+Use the antivirus software included in your operating system, or use third-party anti-malware.
 Whatever you use, ensure that it includes anti-ransomware, and that it’s enabled.

 With IDrive, you can backup unlimited PCs, Macs, iPhones, Ipads, and Android devices into a single account securely.
 Files and folders will be synced in real-time across all the devices.